o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 * Create a new O3DE project.
 * Build the O3DE project.

-At the end of the tutorial you'll have a new O3DE project, based on the default "standard" project template, ready to open in **O3DE Editor**.
+At the end of the tutorial, you'll have a new O3DE project based on the default "standard" project template, ready to open in **O3DE Editor**.

 ## Prerequisites

-The instructions that follow assume you have the following:
+The following instructions assume that you have:

 * O3DE installed or built as a pre-installed SDK engine on your computer.
 For help, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup).
 * Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).

 {{< note >}}
-If you set up O3DE from GitHub and chose the [source engine](/docs/welcome-guide/setup/setup-from-github/#build-the-engine) build type, it is recommended that you create your project using the CLI.
-Refer to [Creating Projects Using the CLI](../creating-projects-using-cli).
+If you set up O3DE from GitHub and chose the [source engine](/docs/welcome-guide/setup/setup-from-github/#build-the-engine) build type, we recommend that you create your project using the command line interface (CLI).
+For more information, refer to [Creating Projects Using the CLI](../creating-projects-using-cli).
 {{< /note >}}

 ## Launch Project Manager

-Project directories can be located either in the same directory as the O3DE root directory or outside of this directory.
-The latter are referred to as "external projects" in this documentation.
+You can find project directories either in the same directory as the O3DE root directory or outside of this directory.
+In this documentation, we refer to the latter as "external projects".

 This tutorial uses the following project name and directories in the examples: